|

 it will certainly be a long time before some industry standard,

+worldwide, legally recognised solution is in place.
 Until then, we have to be aware that the

 intended opt-in recipients of our newsletters, zines etc.